Are you looking for Kalasatama Health and Wellbeing Centre?

 Go to Omaolo(Link leads to external service)

-4. Select your health station as the message recipient and choose a subject for your message.
+4. Select your health station as the recipient of the message and write the appropriate subject for your message.

-6. You will receive a reply to your message within three working days.
+6. You will get a response within 2 business days.

 Go to Maisa(Link leads to external service)